freeman-lab/minidocs/README.md

 ##### Deploy with the `gh-pages` command

 You can use the [`gh-pages`](https://www.npmjs.com/package/gh-pages) module to push the built site to the gh-pages branch of your repo.

+> Note: if you're deploying a project at a basedir like username.github.io/project-name, you'll want to use the `--basedir /project-name` option

 Install `gh-pages`: